 How serious is shingles in the elderly?
 While most seniors with shingles will only suffer for a few weeks, some may face long-term complications.
 The most common complication is called postherpetic neuralgia (PHN).
 This is long-term nerve pain that continues in the areas where the shingles rash occurred long after the rash is gone.
 According to the Centers for Disease Control and Prevention (CDC), about 10 to 18 percent of people with shingles will also experience PHN, and the risk increases with age.

 Nerve pain can continue for months or even years after an episode of shingles, and recovery from shingles in the elderly can take time.
 The pain can be so severe and debilitating that a doctor may need to prescribe medication to manage discomfort.
-On rare occasions, shingles can lead to other complications, including:
+While the long-term effects of shingles in elderly people can vary from case-to-case, complications can include:

 - Hearing problems